Insurance Institute for Highway Safety: Awards

 The Top Safety Pick (TSP) is an annual award to the best-performing cars of the year.
-As of the latest revisions to the award requirements in February 2023, a vehicle must receive overall marks of "Good" in the moderate overlap front, driver-side small overlap front and passenger-side small overlap front tests, as well as the side test that was updated in 2021.
+As of the revisions to the award requirements in February 2023, a vehicle must receive overall marks of "Good" in the moderate overlap front, driver-side small overlap front and passenger-side small overlap front tests, as well as the side test that was updated in 2021.
 Additionally, the headlight rating criteria across all trims of a vehicle must either be "Good" or "Acceptable."
 Ratings for roof strength, head restraints and vehicle-to-vehicle front crash prevention were previously part of the overall TSP evaluation, but were removed in 2023 as nearly all vehicles tested performed well in these categories.
 The Top Safety Pick+ award (TSP+) is given to vehicles that meet all the criteria for a Top Safety Pick and perform well in the nighttime vehicle-to-pedestrian front crash test, where some crash prevention systems may struggle due to low light conditions.

-In the media

-After a small segment on MotorWeek '91 in which former president Brian O'Neill demonstrated the institute's bumper crash testing system, the IIHS began to receive national media coverage.
-When the IIHS began its moderate overlap frontal test program in 1995, Dateline NBC correspondent Lea Thompson was invited to watch its crash tests, and segments about the institute's crash test programs became a regular feature on Dateline throughout the mid-1990s and 2000s.
-Other IIHS tests were later covered, including bumper crash tests, side-impact crash tests, and head restraint evaluation tests.
-Some of these segments are credited for pushing automakers into designing safer cars, such as when the IIHS tested the 1997-2005 GM U platform minivans.
-They were named the worst performing vehicles it had ever tested, with potentially fatal injuries for the driver.
-Their successors, offered from 2005 to 2009, were markedly improved, and received a "Good" rating from the institute.
-The 1997-2003 Ford F-150 was later named the 2nd worst performing vehicle, also with potentially fatal injuries for the driver.
-The redesigned 2004 Ford F-150 received a "Good" rating from the institute.
-When Brian O'Neill stepped down as IIHS president in 2006, the IIHS segments were much shorter, and less frequent, until they ended around late-2006, when correspondent Lea Thompson left Dateline NBC.
-Many of these Dateline segments are available to watch on YouTube.